schoi8/noise_driven_odd_elastic_wave/README.md

 **expt_noise_extract.ipynb** : extract the noise statistics from the experimental data.

+**toymodel_wave_propag.c** : simulate the toy model with space-dependent noise to observe propagation of waves.

+**toymodel_wave_propag_multirun.c** : run multiple iterations of the toy model simulation with space-depedent noise.

 **Data generated from simulation**

 Data generated from simulation are in the folder "simulation_data".
 For the description of each dataset, please refer to the .md file in each folder.